 So, for my first blog I thought it only right to start with an important but contentious issue..….
 In fact it’s not so contentious these days as we now know that the Dominance theory is not even applicable to wolves, let alone the dogs with whom we share our homes and lives.
 For years we have been fed incorrect information about canine behaviour, particularly in relation to the dominance theory.

 If one approach to training has damaged the relationship we have with our canine companions, this is it.
-Exacerbated by celebrity ‘dog whisperers’ this theory presumes that dogs want to be the boss, that they want to be ‘top dog,’that they want to raise their hierarchal status above our own, that aggression is often a default mode.
+Exacerbated by celebrity ‘dog whisperers’ this theory presumes that dogs want to be the boss, the alpha, that they want to be ‘top dog,’ that they want to raise their hierarchal status above our own, that aggression is often a default mode.

 Now if humans had really looked at their dogs, learned a little more about behaviour and body language, we would have seen that this presumption couldn’t be further from the truth.
-Instead, as the impressionable beings that we are, some of us decided that to maintain control and respect we must put the dog in its place, show them we’re the boss, and in extreme cases make them quiver with fear, so that they respect us more.
+Instead, as the impressionable beings that we are, some of us decided that to maintain control and to earn respect we must put the dog in its place, show them we’re the boss, and in extreme cases make them quiver with fear so that they ‘respect’ us more.

 Bonkers isn’t it?!